rockyshiba/FullStackEngineerChallenge/README.md

 This project is using a hosted MySQL database on Heroku using a NodeJS backend with Angular 10 as the frontend.

-To run this project, access to the database is required through a configuration file with database details (provided on request).
+To run this project, access to the database is required through a configuration file (config.js) with database details (provided on request).
+Place this file in the same directory as app.js.
 To run the node server, run "node app.js" in the console of your choice in the root directory of this project.
 This API is set to run on http://localhost:3001.
 You can change the port in app.js on line 2.
 To run the frontend, [make sure Angular 10 Cli is installed](https://angular.io/guide/setup-local#install-the-angular-cli) then run the command "ng serve --open" which will open a browser to http://localhost:4200.